 2016: Google joins the club by releasing Google Assistant, its answer to Siri and Cortana, later incorporating it into Google Home.

 Experiment for yourself!

 Why not experience a bit of speech synthesis for yourself?
-Here are two examples of what the first sentence of this
+Here are three examples of what the first sentence of this

 If you have a modern computer (Windows or Mac), it's almost certainly got a speech synthesizer lurking in it somewhere:

 Windows: The built-in text-to-speech program is called Narrator.

 A history of speech synthesis: A fascinating introduction to

 early mechanical speech synthesizers by Hartmut Traunmüller, Institute för lingvistik, Stockholms Universitet.